python-jsonschema/hypothesis-jsonschema/README.md

 - schema annotations, i.e. "title", "description", "default", "readOnly", "writeOnly", and "examples" are not supported.
 - JSON pointers are not supported.

+Draft07 support depends on having a compatible version of `jsonschema`, which at time of writing is limited to the pre-release 3.0.0x versions.
+Draft04 remains fully supported with the same exceptions.

 ### hypothesis_jsonschema.json_schemata